 However, we all know packing a bug out bag is a balancing act: there are items that are crucial, and there are others that are less important, depending on your location, climate, age, and so on.

 Each of our situations is unique; we all prep for different reasons and for different disaster scenarios, but most bug-out bags typically share the same items.

-So what I’m going to do is give you a full bug out bag list of all the things you can or should include, leaving it up to you to decide which ones make the cut and which ones don’t.
+So what I’m going to do in this article is give you a full bug out bag list of all the things you can or should include, leaving you to decide which ones make the cut and which ones don’t.